 Group Case Project: You will write a minimum 10 page (5 pages if front/back utilized) of 12-point Times New Roman font with 1-inch margins, double-spaced) paper on an AIS topic, AND give a 20 minute presentation to discuss your findings to the class.
 This is a team project.
 Please keep teams no larger than 3.
 Work with your group members to be the best team you can be.
-Refer to the Group Project section toward the back of the syllabus for more details.
-If you see weaknesses in your group members on the dimensions upon which you know you are being graded on, coach them up!
-If you are weak on those dimensions, focus and practice to get better!
+The cases are available online at Harvard Business Publishing.